dx-ted-emea/Azure-Resource-Manager-Documentation/Marketplace/Marketplace-FAQ.md

 A: Yes, it’s possible – incoming to Azure traffic is free  But keep in mind that user may change default settings on VM and it may happened that no traffic allowed, some default port isn’t open, HTTPS is disabled, etc.

 ## How testing process from Microsoft side looks – how you validate our extensions?
-A: We do validate your xml/json/config files to check that they are correct, but we do not check functionality/any scope/ of your extension – this part is completely on your side.
+We do validate your xml/json/config files to check that they are correct, but we do not check functionality/any scope/ of your extension – this part is completely on your side.
 We surely help you to make your application be better, help you with publishing updates for app, but testing of how your application works as VM extension is on your side.

-Q: Can VM extensions check to updates of application and make that updates?
+## Can VM extensions check to updates of application and make that updates?
-A: Yes.
+ Yes.
 If your VM extension ( like many other Windows application ) checking from time to time for never version, download it and update it, then you may use this functionality here as well.
 Hidded

-Q: How extension should be documented?
+## How extension should be documented?
-A: It would be great if on your web site will be a landing page dedicated to this VM extensions – not just to product  ( like Windows Antivirus ), but to VM extension product ( like VM extension Windows Anvtirus ).
+It would be great if on your web site will be a landing page dedicated to this VM extensions – not just to product  ( like Windows Antivirus ), but to VM extension product ( like VM extension Windows Anvtirus ).
 This page should contain basic information with description of functionality of extensions, licensing model ( how it works without licence, where to buy licence, how to use existing licences, etc ) and so on.
 Usually adding some VM extension specific information to existing page with product description works good enough, but if you improve it a little it may bring you more benefits.
 So on page dedicated to VM extension it’s better to cover most important topics which end-users will looking for – I split their questions into two areas – business and technical.
 So business side of topics:
 1)	Benefits of running VM in Azure with ESET VM extension ( ‘Why?’ ) ( example – VM are more secure )
 2)	Licensing part – how can I get/use/re-use existing licenses.
 What will happen in license is not updated. (‘How to buy?’) ( example – you can run ESET with default setting, no licence key required to start working, but if you need fresh updates –please get licence key )